achgls/music-genre-classification/README.md

 Music genre classification with SENets
 ========================================
 Music genre classification project as part of the Numerical Analysis for Machine Learning course at Politecnico di Milano, A.Y.
 2022-2023.

 A report explaining the work that has been done for this project is available [here](report_v1.1.pdf).

+Also, a streamlit demo of the classifier is available [here](https://github.com/achgls/music-genre-demo).

 Usage
 -----